MichaelLu0220/yolov5/README.md

 [English](README.md) | [繁體中文](README.zh-TW.md)
 <br>

+This research is about the method of **identifying the location of colorectal polyps**, and uses yolov5 as the model to implement the research.
+This document is ready to simply experiment with all the steps.
+Hope this can provide you with the relevant knowledge you want!

 Please browse the YOLOv5 <a href="https://docs.ultralytics.com/yolov5">Docs</a> for details, raise an issue on <a href="https://github.com/ultralytics/yolov5/issues/new/choose">GitHub</a> for support!

 <div align="center">